The coronavirus has been rampant around the world for more than a year and has taken a grim human toll.

 The comedian, who delighted audiences for decades as part of his Little And Large partnership with Syd Little, died on April 2 at the age of 78.

-He died after contracting coronavirus while being treated for heart failure in hospital.
+He died after contracting coronavirus while being treated in hospital for heart failure.

 – Mark Blum